Ramazanoruc/Ramazanoruc/README.md

 ##  About Me

-Software Engineer with experience in Oracle ERP systems, database development, backend applications, and machine learning projects.
+Software Developer with experience in Oracle ERP systems, database development, backend applications, and machine learning projects.

 I specialize in: